-With over four billion dollars in net sales in 2017, Tiffany is still an iconic brand, that managed to keep its brand awareness and a perceived sense of luxury and quality thanks also to strategic marketing, PR, and media relations activities.
-Most of those activities are focused around the iconic Flagship Store located in 727 of Fifth Avenue, which accounted for less than ten percent of the company’s worldwide sales in 2017.
+With over $4.4 billion in net sales for 2018, Tiffany has brand awareness and a perceived sense of luxury and quality thanks also to strategic marketing, PR, and media relations activities.
+Many of these activities are focused around the iconic Flagship Store located in 727 of Fifth Avenue.

 Tiffany business model